 Minimum Daily Budget: We set a minimum daily budget because we want Facebook to give all of our Ad Sets a fair chance at succeeding.

-- After selecting the number of days the experiment will run, you must then choose what to do with your Ad Sets once the bid test is complete.
+After selecting the number of days the experiment will run, you must choose what to do with your Ad Sets once the bid test is complete.
 The options are as follows:

-- Remove the minimum daily budget form the Ad Set and let Facebook optimize.
+Remove the minimum daily budget from the Ad Set and let Facebook optimize.
 This means Facebook will disperse the budget freely inside the CBO.

 Step 7: Decide When to Launch the Bid Test